 US Interest Rates and Fed Policy

-Federal Reserve Bank officials have been signaling a cut in US interest rates in their upcoming meeting.
+Federal Reserve Bank officials have been signaling a potential cut in US interest rates in their upcoming meeting.
 Minneapolis President Neel Kashkari mentioned concerns about the weakening labor market as a reason to consider a rate cut in September.
 Similarly, Chicago Fed President Austan Goolsbee highlighted the need for caution when deciding on monetary policy, especially if the economy does not show signs of overheating.
 The markets are currently pricing in a 77% chance of a 25 basis points Fed rate cut in September, according to the CME FedWatch Tool.

 Technical Analysis of NZD/USD